Hobart writer – portfolio

 Reports on EPA NSW FOGO recycling bin initiative

-In April 2018 we were commissioned by NSW Environmental Protection Agency to write two reports on the EPA’s FOGO (food organics and garden organics) recycling bin initiative in two Council areas.
+In April 2018 we were commissioned by NSW Environmental Protection Agency to write two reports on the EPA’s FOGO (food organics and garden organics) recycling bin initiative in two NSW Council areas.

 This process involved undertaking research, gathering historical and statistical data and interviewing the relevant Council officers and other stakeholders.
 The reports can be seen here: